galaxyproject/training-material/topics/transcriptomics/tutorials/differential-isoform-expression/tutorial.md

 The gene body coverage pattern is highly influenced by the RNA-seq protocol, and it is useful for identifying artifacts such as 3' skew in libraries.
 For example, a skew towards increased 3' coverage can happen in degraded samples prepared with poly-A selection.
 According the figure 5, there're not bias in our reads as a result of sequencing technical problems.

-Other important metric for alternative splicing analysis is the one provided by the **Junction Saturation** module, which allows to determine if the current sequencing depth is sufficient to perform alternative splicing analyses by comparing the detected splice junctions to reference gene model (fig. 8).
+Other important metric for {AS} analysis is the one provided by the **Junction Saturation** module, which allows to determine if the current sequencing depth is sufficient to perform {AS} analyses by comparing the detected splice junctions to reference gene model (fig. 8).

 Since for a well annotated organism both the number of expressed genes and spliced junctions is considered to be almost fixed, if the number of known junctions reaches a plateau means that the current sequencing depth is almost saturated for known junction detection.
 In other words, nearly all known junctions have already been detected, and deeper sequencing will not likely detect additional known junctions.
 Using an unsaturated sequencing depth would miss many rare splice junctions ({% cite Wang2012 %}).

 > <comment-title>RSeQC junction saturation details</comment-title>
 >
-> This approach helps identify if the sequencing depth is sufficient for alternative splicing analysis.
+> This approach helps identify if the sequencing depth is sufficient for {AS} analysis.
 However, it relies on the reference gene model for junction comparison, which might not be complete or accurate for all organisms.
 In addition, it might not provide enough information for novel junction detection, as the sequencing depth might still be insufficient for detecting new splice junctions.
 >
 {: .comment}

 ![Figure 08.
 RSeQC junction saturation plot](../../images/differential_isoform/rseqc_junction_saturation_plot.png "RSeQC junction saturation.
 Saturation is checked by re-sampling the alignments from the BAM file, and the splice junctions from each subset is detected (green) and and compared them to the reference model (grey).")

-As we can appreciate in the plot, the known junctions tend to stabilize around 110.000, which indicates that the read sequencing depth is good enough for performing the alternative splicing analysis.
+As we can appreciate in the plot, the known junctions tend to stabilize around 110.000, which indicates that the read sequencing depth is good enough for performing the {AS} analysis.

 After confirming that the saturation level is good enough, finally, we will check the output generated by the RSeQC junction annotation module; it allows to evaluate both splice junctions (multiple reads show the same splicing event) and splice events (single read level) (fig. 9).